 There is an increasing need for highly skilled technology professionals in the markets in which we operate and in the industries to which we provide services.
 At the same time, companies are reluctant to expand their internal IT departments and increase costs.
-These factors have increased the reliance of companies on their outsourced technology service providers and are expected to continue to drive future growth for outsourced technology services.
-We believe that because the effective use of offshore technology services may offer lower total costs of ownership of IT infrastructure, lower labor costs, improved quality and innovation, faster delivery of technology solutions and more flexibility in scheduling, companies are increasingly turning to offshore technology service providers.
-India, in particular, has become a premier destination for offshore technology services.
-The key factors contributing to the growth of IT and IT enabled services in India include high quality delivery, significant cost benefits and abundant availability of skilled resources.
-Our proven Global Delivery Model, our comprehensive end to end solutions, our commitment to superior quality and process execution, our long standing client relationships and our ability to scale make us one of the leading offshore technology service providers in India.
+These factors have increased the reliance of companies on their outsourced technology services providers and are expected to continue to drive future growth for outsourced technology services.
+We believe that because the effective use of offshore technology services may offer lower total costs of ownership of IT infrastructure, lower labor costs, improved quality and innovation, faster delivery of technology services.
+The key factors contributing to the growth of IT and IT enabled services in India include high quality delivery, significant cost benefits and abundant availability of skilled IT professionals.
+Our proven Global Delivery Model, our comprehensive end to end solutions, our commitment to superior quality and process execution, our long standing client relationships and our ability to scale make us one of the leading offshore technology services providers in India.